gcapes/git-course/_episodes/10-rebasing.md

 {: .language-bash}

-We'll now switch machine to our laptop, and write the abstract:
+We'll now switch machine to our laptop, and [write the abstract][abstract]:

 ```
 $ cd ../laptop_paper				# Pretend we're on the laptop